Saturday, May 16, 2026

 The story...

-I grew up within a loud-large family where I felt the need to interject my story quickly, with enthusiasm, and in an interesting way, for people to acknowledge me - to fit it.
-I was born with a personality that I seem to have crafted into that role - mine was different than all the others.
+I grew up within a loud-large family where I felt the need to interject my story quickly, with enthusiasm, and in an interesting way, for others to acknowledge me - to fit it.
+I was born with traits that developed into my role - mine was different than the others.
 When I left the confines of my family, I realized the need to adapt my role playing to better "fit in."
 I assumed the "real" me wasn't enough to naturally fit in - to avoid rejection.
 So, I became proficient as the story teller.
 I gravitated toward people and places where stories were told - where I could shine.
 The college bar scene was the perfect environment until it wasn't.

 Later in life, I became more comfortable with me and dropped some of the habits that made up parts of my persona.
 Some of my current "ways" might have been more natural for me, as a young boy, if I grew up in a different type of family.
-Yet, I'm thankful that I tended to engage in life, liven the group with my stories, embark on new adventures, and change things up.
+Yet, I'm thankful that I engaged in life, livened the group with story, embarked on new adventures, and changed things up.

 Today, I'm truly a better listener - respect and value others more too.
-I'm thankful for my current character within this epic story of life yet I also value my past roles - the tapestry of who I am.
+I'm thankful for my current character, within this epic story of life; yet, I value my past roles - the tapestry of who I am.

 The only church in town would appreciate each person as they are within their story.
 Collectively, they'd know that they're a key part of a much richer tapestry.
-A place where all people can rest, learn, grow, and abide in the reality of who they are in Christ.
+A place where all people can rest, learn, grow, and abide in the reality of who they are in the body of Christ.

 Just for today...